notlelouch/Morphex/README.md

 yarn start
 ```

-Visit your app on: `http://localhost:3000`.
-You can interact with your smart contract using the `Debug Contracts` page.
+Visit app on: `http://localhost:3000`.
+You can interact with the smart contracts using the `Debug Contracts` page.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

 **What's next**:

-- Edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`
+- Edit smart contracts `Token.sol` and `Exchange.sol` in `packages/hardhat/contracts`
-- Edit your frontend homepage at `packages/nextjs/app/page.tsx`.
+- Edit the frontend homepage at `packages/nextjs/app/page.tsx`.
 For guidance on [routing](https://nextjs.org/docs/app/building-your-application/routing/defining-routes) and configuring [pages/layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts) checkout the Next.js documentation.
-- Edit your deployment scripts in `packages/hardhat/deploy`
+- Edit deployment scripts in `packages/hardhat/deploy`
-- Edit your smart contract test in: `packages/hardhat/test`.
+- Edit smart contract test in: `packages/hardhat/test`.
 To run test use `yarn hardhat:test`

 ## Documentation